samsuh/2026-journal/README.md

 ## 4/21/26 - Tueday
 - Ran into Powerlifting trainer at the gym. set up a session for Thursday at 3pm
-- Prep dainese form - form created, but need to print it to make it easy. idk if theyd even do it. but gotta ask.
+- IRRELEVANT - Prep dainese form - form created, but need to print it to make it easy. idk if theyd even do it. but gotta ask.
 - DONE ~~pack the jacket in the bag to take to dainese shop~~
-- ask about renting a track racing suit.
+- DONE - they dont rent racing suits anymore. ~~ask about renting a track racing suit.~~
+  - size 56 is prob the way to go tho

 ## 4/20/26 - Monday
 - DELAYED -- got rained in.
 Go for a ride to get bread at my old seoul forest spot.
 Target getting there late morning.